 A: An excellent question, but a complicated one to answer.
 Your doctor or nurse educator should be contacted any time your blood sugar runs consistently higher than 250 mg/dl for more than two days.
 When a person with Type 2 diabetes encounters a high blood sugar, the strategy used in bringing it down will vary from individual to individual.
 This is because of the differences in treatment concerning diet, exercise, and medication.
 It will also depend upon the guidelines for glucose control that you and your doctor have mutually agreed upon.

-When high blood sugars do occur, there are a number of strategies that can be employed to adjust the glucose level back down to a normal range.
+When high blood sugars occur, several strategies can be employed to adjust the glucose level back down to a normal range.
 These might include:

 For persons with Type 2 diabetes who are overweight, the loss of only 5% to 10% of total weight loss can dramatically improve blood glucose values (so just cutting calories moderately can achieve better blood glucose control).

-Persons with Type 2 diabetes generally respond quite favorably to increased exercise with a lowered blood glucose value.
+Persons with Type 2 diabetes generally respond quite favorably to increased exercise with lower blood glucose values.
 Simple exercise, such as walking 20 minutes or more per day, can effectively improve glucose tolerance and induce weight loss.
-Proper exercise can actually be effective enough to lower or completely eliminate the need for medication altogether.
+In addition, proper exercise can be effective enough to lower or completely eliminate the need for medication altogether.

 Although this is certainly an option, it makes more sense to address this problem of elevated blood glucose by exercise and cutting back on food.
-These are measures that are less costly and have fewer side-effects, but if they aren’t effective, a medication change may be indicated.
-If you are on the minimal dose of oral agents, your doctor might raise the dose or split it into morning and evening doses.
+These are less costly measures and have fewer side effects, but if they aren’t effective, a medication change may be indicated.
+For example, if you are on the minimal dose of oral agents, your doctor might raise the dose or split it into morning and evening doses.

 This could also be true of those using insulin.
 Taking more shots per day does not mean your diabetes is worse.
 It may even bring more flexibility into your lifestyle.
-In fact, a rule of thumb for those on insulin (check with your doctor first before making these adjustments) is to take one unit of regular insulin to lower blood glucose 30 mg/dl.
-If the blood sugar is 191 mg/dl before a meal, an extra three units of insulin will bring the glucose down about 100 mg/dl.
+A rule of thumb for those on insulin (check with your doctor first before making these adjustments) is to take one unit of regular insulin to lower blood glucose by 30 mg/dl.
+For example, if the blood sugar is 191 mg/dl before a meal, an extra three units of insulin will bring the glucose down to about 100 mg/dl.
 It is important to note that this rule may change for people who exercise regularly (it will take less insulin to achieve the desired effect) or for those who become ill (they are more insulin resistant and may need more insulin to achieve the desired effect).
 The effectiveness of insulin is dramatically decreased also by high blood sugar levels.

-Relaxation exercises, including deep breathing and audio tapes that guide you through deep muscle relaxation, can reduce stress and help you deal more effectively with it.
-There are tapes available specifically designed to create images of healthiness in diabetic individuals and encourage visualization of improved glucose control.
-Behavioral management techniques also improve an overall sense of control of one’s life and self-efficacy, so that diabetes becomes a state of “wellness in the midst of illness.”
+Relaxation exercises, including deep breathing and audio recordings that guide you through deep muscle relaxation, can reduce stress and help you deal more effectively with it.
+These are designed to create health images in people with diabetes and encourage visualization to improve glucose control.
+Behavioral management techniques also improve an overall sense of control of one’s life and self-efficacy so that diabetes becomes a state of “wellness in the midst of illness.”
 When relaxed and in control, blood glucose values can improve.

-Illness and infection causes a rise in adrenergic hormones which increase the production of glucose in the body.
-This extra surge of glucose is part of the healing process, but can upset glucose control.
+Illness and infection cause a rise in adrenergic hormones, which increase glucose production in the body.
+This extra surge of glucose is part of the healing process but can upset glucose control.
 Thus, continuing to take medications despite poor appetite is vital.
-You may temporarily require more medication during periods of extended illness.
+In addition, you may temporarily require more medication during periods of an extended illness.
 Ask your doctor for instructions on dealing with illness.

-When blood glucose values exceed the target ranges established by you and your doctor, monitoring should be done every two hours until the blood glucose returns to normal.
-This gives you an opportunity to treat and adjust blood glucose as soon as possible, rather than waiting until your next doctor visit or next meal (which might be four or five hours later).
+When blood glucose values exceed the target ranges you and your doctor establish, monitoring should be done every two hours until the blood glucose returns to normal.
+This allows you to treat and adjust blood glucose as soon as possible, rather than waiting until your next doctor visit or next meal (which might be four or five hours later).
 It also tells you whether or not what you are doing is helping to bring the blood glucose down.
-Other parameters would include ketone checks (done by urine dip stick or via a fingerstick to measure betahydroxybutyrate, an acid) if your blood sugar is over 250 mg/dl.
+Other parameters would include ketone checks (done by urine dipstick or via a fingerstick to measure beta-hydroxybutyrate, an acid) if your blood sugar is over 250 mg/dl.
 Testing ketones hourly until they disappear is recommended.

 To combat high blood sugars, the most important strategy is prevention.
 Prevention of high blood sugars is usually possible with frequent and consistent monitoring.
-If you have awareness of your usual glucose response patterns to foods and exercise, it will be easier to plan out your day and prevent fluctuations in your blood sugar.
+In addition, if you are aware of your usual glucose response patterns to foods and exercise, it will be easier to plan out your day and prevent fluctuations in your blood sugar.